xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

-Since there is no reason to expose the content type meta information unencrypted it makes sense to define a new type that will be embedded in the Ciphertext.payload bytes.
-That means there will be two layers of protobuf encoding here since we need bytes as input into the encryption layer.
+There is no reason to expose the content type meta information unencrypted, so it makes sense to define a new type that will be embedded in the Ciphertext.payload bytes.
+That means there will be two layers of protobuf encoding.
 Let's refer to the outer encoding layer that turns the entire message into bytes as `Message Encoding` and the inner layer that turns the payload into bytes as `Content Encoding`.
+The content itself needs to be encoded into bytes as well in a manner that is dictated by the content type.
+For text content that would usually involve employing a standard character encoding, like UTF-8.

 ```protobuf
 message EncodedContent {